My Dinner

 • Combine the flour and salt in a bowl.
 Pour in the yeast-milk mixture and the oil.
 Using a stand or hand mixer with a dough hook, knead the dough for about 5 minutes until the dough comes together and pulls away from the sides of the bowl.

-1 teaspoon salt, 300 g flour, 2 tsbp vegetable oil
+1 teaspoon salt, 3 cups all-purpose, 2 tsbp vegetable oil

 • Lightly grease a large bowl with oil or use nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 45 minutes.